 Some highlights from this week include:

-- Wrapped up our research on the supplier ecosystem in Shenzhen.
+- Continued our research into the supplier ecosystem of Shenzhen

 - Continued to research, design and prototype our ‘smart’ trashcan, including Q+A with Ayi and others involved in the waste management processes around the 华强北 electronics markets.